 Discovering new ways to solve problems in your family or marriage

 Improving your self-esteem and boosting self-confidence

 People have many different motivations for coming to psychotherapy.
 Some may be going through a major life transition (unemployment, divorce, new job, etc.), or are not handling stress well.
-Some need assistance managing a range of other issues such as low self-esteem, depression, anxiety, addictions, relationship problems, spiritual conflicts and creative blocks.
+Some need assistance managing a range of other issues such as low self-esteem, depression, anxiety, addictions, relationship problems, spiritual conflicts, and creative blocks.
 Therapy can help provide encouragement and help with skills to get through these periods.
 In short, people seeking psychotherapy are ready to meet the challenges in their lives and ready to make changes in their lives.

 The long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
-Instead of just treating the symptom, therapy addresses the cause of our distress and the behavior patterns slow our progress.
+Instead of just treating the symptom, therapy addresses the cause of our distress and the behavior patterns that slow our progress.
 You can achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 Working with your medical doctor you can determine what’s best for you.
-And, in some cases a combination of medication and therapy is the right course of action.
+And, in some cases, a combination of medication and therapy is the right course of action.

-Successful therapy requires a high degree of trust with highly sensitive subject matter.
-This information is not discussed anywhere but the therapist’s office.
+Successful therapy requires a high degree of trust with the highly sensitive subject matter.
+This information is not discussed anywhere but in the therapist’s office.
 Every therapist should provide a written copy of their confidential disclosure agreement.
 This is called “Informed Consent”.
 Sometimes, however, you may want your therapist to share information or give an update to someone on your healthcare team (your Physician, Naturopath, Attorney).
 By law, your therapist cannot release this information without obtaining your written permission.

 However, state law and professional ethics require therapists to maintain confidentiality except for the following situations: